 Along with thermal profiles, temperature precision and sensing are an important consideration for the reflow process.
 Reflow ovens usually have one or more thermocouples inside them to sense the temperature profile.
 These sensors ensure the oven heats and cools as desired.
 Just like your cooking oven at home, reflow ovens have hot areas, cold areas, and the temperature isn’t always 100% accurate.
-If you purchase a reflow oven with multiple thermocouples, you can ensure all important parts of the PCB heat sufficiently and more effectively “cook” your PCBs.
+If you purchase a reflow oven with multiple thermocouples, you can ensure all important of the PCB heat sufficiently and more effectively “cook” your PCBs.

 Consider Your Ideal Oven Size

 Now that you’ve thought about the thermal performance needed for your reflow soldering, another practical consideration is the reflow oven size.
 Low- and medium-end reflow ovens could be your best option if you need it to fit discretely on a table or bench in your engineering workspace.
 These ovens are appropriate if you do relatively low volume PCB assembly or are on a tight budget, and range anywhere from $50 to $10,000.
 If your budget is even tighter than $50, you could build your own reflow oven using a microcontroller and a toaster oven.
-Just think – you could assemble your PCBs in your pajamas from the comfort of your kitchen!
+Just think – you could assemble your Printed Circuit Boards in your pajamas from the comfort of your kitchen!

 High-end reflow ovens are typically large standalone devices suited for a factory floor space and can cost $10,000 or more.
 These ovens usually provide higher temperature capability, tighter temperature tolerances, and the ability to solder large volumes of PCBs.
-These advantages are accomplished by using a conveyer belt that advances the PCBs through multiple oven compartments at varying temperatures.
+These advantages are accomplished by using a conveyer belt that advances the Circuit Boards through multiple oven compartments at varying temperatures.
 Further, high-end ovens achieve fast heating and cooling due to more efficient heating elements and water cooling.